U.S. News & World Report recognizes Geneva College as a Top Three Best Value School out of all North Region Universities.

 The Master of Arts in Counseling program is accredited by the Council for Accreditation of Counseling and Related Programs (CACREP).

-100% of engineering majors have jobs or are in grad school six months after graduation.
+Engineering is the most popular major at Geneva for good reason: 100% of engineering majors have jobs or are in grad school six months after graduation.

 Over 75% of undergraduate students participate in internships, research or some type of applied learning activity at Geneva.
+The classroom learning and hands-on activities help students hit the ground running at graduation.

 The Department of Biblical Studies offers opportunities to study at Jerusalem University College or at the Covenanter Theological Institute in Airdrie, Scotland.